 - Arson – North Carolina has two degrees of arson charges; Class D felony and Class G felony.
 Class D is the burning of an occupied building while Class G is for burning an unoccupied building.
 However, burning public buildings, education institutions, schools, or certain bridges is a Class H felony while burning churches or other religious buildings is a Class E felony.

 The state of North Carolina takes property crime seriously and for any hope of getting ahead of an arrest, you should be making bail fast.
-Make property violation bail in NC with Grimes’ Bail Bonding & Notary Services this very moment!
+Make property violation bail in New Bern, NC with Grimes’ Bail Bonding & Notary Services this very moment!